taeyoungYoo/rvm-dataset/README.md

 This is a dataset for waste classification in reverse vending machine, consisting of 3,084 images.
 We constructed and publish this dataset to serve as a baseline dataset of studies for `reverse vending machine`, and `waste classification`.
 The images are preprocessed only with cropping to focus on objects better.

-The figure below is the samples of this dataset.
+The figure below is the samples of the top view and the front view in this dataset.

 ## Composition of dataset
 - The images are divided into the top view(1944p) and the front view(720p) primary.